007 MAGAZINE - The World's Foremost James Bond Resource!

 The Man With The Golden Gun box-office

 The industry trade paper CinemaTV Today ran a two-page advertisement (pictured above) on Saturday May 10, 1975 celebrating the worldwide success of The Man With The Golden Gun, and announcing the next James Bond film The Spy Who Loved Me for a 1976 release.
 Roger Moore's second James Bond film finished its 13-week engagement at the ODEON Leicester Square on Sunday March 16, 1975.
-Although ultimately less successful than its predecessor, The Man With The Golden Gun would be re-released twice on double-bills with Live And Let Die in 1975 & 1978, and Moonraker in 1980.
+Although ultimately less successful than its predecessor, The Man With The Golden Gun would be re-released twice on double-bills with Live And Let Die in 1975 and 1978, and then with Moonraker in 1980.

 The Man With The Golden Gun ODEON Leicester Square 1975